Skrie/pdsnd_github/README.md

-### Date created
+### Date created: 06/05/2019
 Include the date you created this project and README file.

-### Project Title
+### Bikeshare Project
-Replace the Project Title

 ### Description
-Describe what your project is about and what it does
+Analyse bike sharing data from three different cities, New York, Chicago and Washington

 ### Files used
-Include the files used
+bikeshare.py

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.